HarshRajGithub/Heart_Failure_WebAPP/README.md

-# Heart Failure Prediction Using XGBoost& Streamlit Web App 💔🩺
+# Heart Failure Prediction Using LSTM, Random Forest & Streamlit Web App 💔🩺
+♥ Used LSTM model to Identify the Type of Chest Pain in Patient From - ❊ ATA: Atypical Angina
+   ❊ NAP: Non-Anginal Pain
+   ❊ ASY: Asymptomatic
+   ❊ TA: Typical Angina
-♠ Using a Machine Learning XGboost Classification Model to Predict If The Patient Has Heart Failure or Not From a Features like(Age, Resting Blood Pressure, Cholesterol, Max Heart Rate, Gender, Chest Pain Type, Fasting Blood Sugar, ...)
+♥ Using a Machine Learning Random Forest Classification Model to Predict If The Patient Has Heart Failure or Not From a Features like(Age, Resting Blood Pressure, Cholesterol, Max Heart Rate, Gender, Chest Pain Type, Fasting Blood Sugar, ...)

 ### Web App Link: <a href = "https://heart-failure-prediction-8lygyzhmwy3uctejsac3wj.streamlit.app/" style = "color: tomato">Click Here To Visit Streamlit Web App</a>🥰📊

-### Kaggle Notebook For Main Steps: <a href = "https://www.kaggle.com/code/muhammadehabmuhammad/heart-failure-prediction-streamlit-app" target="_blank" style = "color: tomato">Click Here To Visit Kaggle Notebbok</a>🥰📊
+### Colab Notebook For Main Steps: <a href = "https://colab.research.google.com/drive/1AoB4QzpzuhbVhQoXYT-IpuGqKPWcMGlc" target="_blank" style = "color: tomato">Click Here To Visit Colab Notebbok</a>

 ## Steps To Create The Model
 #### 🩺 Get quick overview 🤩